uroflavin/roadmap/README.md

 - **authors**: A list of authors who were/are involved in the creation of the roadmap
 - **timeline**: A list of important dates which relates to this road map.
 - **releases**: A list of releases which provide enhancements in the form of deliverables to the stakeholders

+### Different Planning Approaches
+roadmap.py is able to handle the following planning approaches:
+- **Roadmap only with Objectives**
-- **objectives**: A list of objectives which the team is working towards over the course of this road map.
+    - **objectives**: Is a list of objectives which the team is working towards over the course of this road map.
+- **Roadmap with Objective-Key-Results** (OKRs)
+    - **objectives** is a list of objectives which the team is working towards over the course of this road map.
+    - every objective can have one or as many **keyresults** as needed
+- **Roadmap with Objectives and some Milestones** for each Objective
+    - **objectives** is a list of objectives which the team is working towards over the course of this road map.
+    - **milestones** is a list of milestones to reach the corresponding objective
+- **Roadmap with Objectives and separate Milestones**

+A Milestone can have as many Deliverables as needed.

 ### Sequence is crucial.
 The order of the objects of an entity indicates their logical or temporal sequence.